-The New York City Department of Environmental Protection (DEP) on Saturday joined New York City Council Member Annabel Palma to distribute rain barrels to approximately 200 homeowners in the Castle Hill neighborhood.
+The New York City Department of Environmental Protection (DEP) on Saturday joined with State Senator Jeffrey Klein and Assembly Member Mark Gjonaj to distribute rain barrels to approximately 200 homeowners in the Norwood, Allerton and Morris Park neighborhoods of the Bronx.
 The 60-gallon rain barrels are easy to install and connect directly to a property owner's downspout to capture and store the stormwater that falls on the rooftop.
 The water collected in the rain barrel can then be used to water lawns and gardens, or for other outdoor chores.
 Rain barrels can help reduce a homeowner's water bill as watering lawns and gardens can account for up to 40 percent of an average household's water use during the summer months.
-They also help to reduce the amount of stormwater that enters the City's sewer system, which helps to protect the health of local waterways including Pugsley Creek and Westchester Creek.
-Since 2008, DEP has distributed more than 3,500 rain barrels to New York City homeowners.
-Saturday's event was held at the YMCA on Castle Hill Avenue and the rain barrels were provided free of charge.
+They also help to reduce the amount of stormwater that enters the City's sewer system, which helps to protect the health of local waterways, including the Bronx River and Westchester Creek.
+Over the last several years, DEP has distributed more than 3,800 rain barrels to New York